covalenthq/covalent-docs/content/en/docs/network/network-operators/block-specimen-onboarding.md

 ```
 {{%/ code-blocks %}}

-If it doesn’t - the BSP - producer isn't producing messages!
+If it doesn’t, the Block Specimen Producer isn't producing messages!
 In this case please look at the logs above and see if you have any WARN / DEBUG logs that can be responsible for the inoperation.
 For quick development iteration and faster network sync - enable a new node key to quickly re-sync with the ethereum network for development and testing by going to the root of go-ethereum and running the bootnode helper.

-NOTE: To use the bootnode binary execute make all in place of make geth, this creates all the additional helper binaries that bsp-geth ships with.
+NOTE: To use the bootnode binary execute make all in place of make geth, this creates all the additional helper binaries that bsp-geth ships with
-./build/bin/bootnode -genkey ~/.ethereum/bsp/geth/nodekey
+`./build/bin/bootnode -genkey ~/.ethereum/bsp/geth/nodekey`.
-Further, also have bsp-agent running alongside consuming messages from redis (this will consume the messages and remove them from the stream key).
+Furthermore, you can also have bsp-agent running alongside consuming messages from redis (this will consume the messages and remove them from the stream key).
 You should see the occasional responses from bsp-agent service such as:

 {{% code-blocks %}}
 ```json